kurayamiblackheart/kurayshinyrevamp/README.md

 - 1v1/2v2/3v3 Wild Battles **| by REIZOD**
 - 1v1/2v2/3v3 Trainer Battles **| by REIZOD**
 - Shiny Icons **| by REIZOD**
 - Export/Export All/Import One Random/Import All Pokemons *(from/to .json & .png files, store your Pokemons on your computer&share them to other players!
-You can even store their appearence (sprite) too!)* **| by REIZOD**
+You can even store their appearence (sprite) too!
+Possibility to export the shiny .png sprite of a Shiny Pokemon as well!)* **| by REIZOD**
 - Lock Evolution *(prevents a Pokemon from evolving until manually unlocked on an evo-locked Pokemon)* **| by REIZOD**
 - Choose/Re-roll Shiny Colors *(DEBUG only)* **| by REIZOD**
 - Shiny Dye Fusing **| by JUSTANOTHERU5ER**